gazebosim/docs/garden/ros2_gazebo_integration_tutorial.md

 ## Setup

-Start a fresh ROS 2 launch file or add the following nodes in your project's main launch file.
+Start a fresh ROS 2 Python launch file or add the following nodes in your project's main launch file.
 We aim to achieve:
 1. A robot model development and test setup
 1. Configure RViz (and other ROS 2 tools) to control a robot model simulated by a Gazebo world